Blandaxt/Code_Wars/README.md

 * https://socratic.org/questions/how-do-you-calculate-the-force-of-gravity-between-two-objects

 6. And then i set the two arrays to match that equation and returned that value.

+## 8 kyu Function 1 - hello world PHP:

+Description:
+Make a simple function called greet that returns the most-famous "hello world!".

+Style Points
+Sure, this is about as easy as it gets.
+But how clever can you be to create the most creative hello world you can think of?
+What is a "hello world" solution you would want to show your friends?

+## Process/Learned:

+1. Googled how to print and echo and turns out you only need return and the variable i stored it in.
+I actually don't need the variable.
+Just the return "hello world!".
+Nice quick code-war.